opalmer/logrusutil/README.md

     github.com/sirupsen/logrus

 This causes conflicts to occur in certain cases if one or more of your dependencies are using the old import path.
-This project will `Sirupsen` for the time being but reserves the right to change this in the future.
+This project uses `sirupsen` which reflects what the majority of projects are using today.